codeboy47/Netflix-movies-and-tv-shows-clustering/README.md

 ## :book: Problem Statement

 Netflix is the world’s leading internet entertainment service enjoying TV series, documentaries, and feature films across a wide variety of genres and languages.
 The task is to analyze the dataset from the Netflix database to cluster similar content by matching text-based features.
-Most users spend more time deciding what to watch than watching a movie or a tv show.
-Therefore, by understanding the existing data and analysing their trends and patterns, a machine learning model can be built for the segmentation of different types of movies/tv shows that can help the user in recommending movies and shows based on their preferences.
+Most users spend more time deciding what to watch than watching a movie or a TV show.
+Therefore, by understanding the existing data and analysing their trends and patterns, a machine learning model can be built for the segmentation of different types of movies/TV shows that can help the user in recommending movies and shows based on their preferences.

 ## :book: Data Summary
-This dataset consists of tv shows and movies available on Netflix as of 2019.
+This dataset consists of TV shows and movies available on Netflix as of 2019.
 The dataset is collected from Fixable which is a third-party Netflix search engine.
-In 2018, they released an interesting report which shows that the number of TV shows on Netflix has nearly tripled since 2010.
+In 2018, they released an interesting report which shows that the number of t shows on Netflix has nearly tripled since 2010.
 The streaming service’s number of movies has decreased by more than 2,000 titles since 2010, while its number of TV shows has nearly tripled.
 It will be interesting to explore what all other insights can be obtained from the same dataset.
 Integrating this dataset with other external datasets such as IMDB ratings, rotten tomatoes can also provide many interesting findings.

-* show_id : Unique ID for every Movie / Tv Show
+* show_id : Unique ID for every Movie / TV Show
 * type : Identifier - A Movie or TV Show
-* title : Title of the Movie / Tv Show
+* title : Title of the Movie / TV Show
 * director : Director of the Movie
 * cast : Actors involved in the movie / show
 * country : Country where the movie / show was produced